aodamuz/format-code/README.md

 }
 ```

-Note that the code has the standard Laravel look and the indexing is with spaces.
+Note that the code has the standard Laravel look and the indentation is with spaces.

 ### After